-A significant portion of Atari's business is related to the sale of licenses to third parties who are responsible for the manufacture and distribution of products or applications in exchange for payment of royalties to Atari.
+A significant portion of Atari's business is related to the sale of licenses to third parties who are responsible for the manufacturing and distribution of products or applications in exchange for payment of royalties to Atari.

-Revenue corresponding to guaranteed minimums on license sales contracts is recorded when the Atari Group has fulfilled all its performance obligations.
+Revenue corresponding to guaranteed minimums on license sales contracts is recognized when the Atari Group has fulfilled all its performance obligations.

-Revenue is an important performance indicator and the verification of the correct accounting of license revenue under the applicable accounting standards and the sometimes complex contract terms requires special attention.
+Revenue is an important performance indicator and the verification of the correct recognition of license revenue under the applicable accounting standards and under the contract terms, which are sometimes complex, requires particular attention.